Moog Indigo: Legacy

-The track "E.V.A." has been sampled numerous times by hip-hop and rap artists.
+The Amazing New Electronic Pop Sound of Jean-Jacques Perrey and Moog Indigo "proved to be hugely influential".
+The track "E.V.A." has been sampled numerous times by hip-hop and rap artists, being "one of the most sampled track" in hip-hop and rap history.
 Notable examples include "Just To Get A Rep" by Gang Starr (1990), "Lower da Boom" by Artifacts (1994), "Gameplan" by Lord Finesse (1995), "3000" by Dr.Octagon (1996), "Same Ol'Thing" by A Tribe Called Quest (1997), "Lunch Money" by Pusha T (2014), and "Every Little Thing I Do" by Jamila Woods and Taylor Bennett (2017).

-In 2004, "E.V.A." featured in a Zelnorm commercial, and in a 2016 Apple advertising campaign "Shot on iPhone".
-For years, his music has been used in different entertainment media; "E.V.A." appeared in the 2018 film, Ocean's 8.
+For years, his music has been used in different entertainment media; In 2004, "E.V.A." featured in a Zelnorm commercial, and in a 2016 Apple advertising campaign, "Shot on iPhone".
+"E.V.A." also appeared in the 2018 film, Ocean's 8.
 Mexican comedian Chespirito used some Moog Indigo pieces in his television series: "Country Rock Polka" was used in his namesake series, and "The Elephant Never Forgets" was used as the theme song for the Mexican series El Chavo del Ocho.
 The latter also was the main theme of the Canadian TV program The Buck Shot Show.